awsdocs/aws-iot-sitewise-user-guide/doc_source/define-iot-events-alarm-cli.md

 **Note**
 Your asset model must define at least one asset property, including the asset property to monitor with the alarm\.

 1. Add an alarm composite model \(`assetModelCompositeModels`\) to the asset model\.
 An AWS IoT Events alarm composite model specifies the `IOT_EVENTS` type and specifies an alarm source property\.
-You add the alarm source property after you create the alarm detector model in AWS IoT Events\.
+You add the alarm source property after you create the alarm model in AWS IoT Events\.
 **Important**
 The alarm composite model must have the same name as the AWS IoT Events alarm model you create later\.
 Alarm model names can contain only alphanumeric characters\.
 Specify a unique, alphanumeric name so that you can use the same name for the alarm model\.